-The management of a company can also use financial analysis to determine the degree of efficiency in the management of assets and liabilities.
-At any time, the management expects the assets to be put to optimal use, but that does not happen all the time.
+The management of a company can also use financial ratio analysis to determine the degree of efficiency in the management of assets and liabilities.
 Inefficient use of assets such as motor vehicles, land, and building results in unnecessary expenses that ought to be eliminated.
-Financial ratios can also determine if the financial resources are over- or under-utilized.
+Financial ratios can also help to determine if the financial resources are over- or under-utilized.

 There are numerous financial ratios that are used for ratio analysis, and they are grouped into the following categories:

 1. Liquidity ratios

 Liquidity ratios measure a company’s ability to meet its debt obligations using its current assets.
 When a company is experiencing financial difficulties and is unable to pay its debts, it can convert its assets into cash and use the money to settle any pending debts with more ease.

 Some common liquidity ratios include the quick ratio, the cash ratio, and the current ratio.
 Liquidity ratios are used by banks, creditors, and suppliers to determine if a client has the ability to honor their financial obligations as they come due.

 2. Solvency ratios

 Solvency ratios measure a company’s long-term financial viability.
 These ratios compare the debt levels of a company to its assets, equity, or annual earnings.

 Important solvency ratios include the debt to capital ratio, debt ratio, interest coverage ratio, and equity multiplier.
 Solvency ratios are mainly used by governments, banks, employees, and institutional investors.

 Profitability ratios measure a business’ ability to earn profits, relative to their associated expenses.
 Recording a higher profitability ratio than in the previous financial reporting period shows that the business is improving financially.
 A profitability ratio can also be compared to a similar firm’s ratio to determine how profitable the business is relative to its competitors.